2026 Forge FC season: Club

+Prior to the season, the Hamilton Sports Group welcomed businessman and investor Angelo Paletta as a minority owner.

 Kits

-Canadian Soccer Business announced a multi-year partnership with Hummel to be the CPL's kit and apparel partner starting with the 2026 season, replacing Macron.
+In November 2025, Canadian Soccer Business announced a multi-year partnership with Hummel to be the CPL's new kit and apparel partner starting with the 2026 season, replacing Macron.
+In December, the league announced Moneris as the new sleeve sponsor for every CPL club.

+On January 6, Forge unveiled a black and orange third kit that pays homage to the defunct Hamilton Steelers (1981–1992) and made available only to the club's season seat members.
+Later in the month, Forge unveiled its new orange primary kit and dark gray alternate kit.

 Competitions

 Matches are listed in Hamilton local time: Eastern Daylight Time (UTC−4) from March 8 until November 1, and Eastern Standard Time (UTC−5) otherwise.